Hey, fellow pet lovers!

 So where do we start?

-On the 23rd of November this year The Dogs Trust released their Christmas advert, A Dog is for life, not just for Christmas.
-As well as this thought-provoking advert, they also mentioned some scary statistics which reveals people really need to think more about getting a pet before taking the plunge.
-Shockingly, The Dogs Trust last year received nearly 5,000 calls between December 26th – January 31st, from members of the public wanting to hand over their dog.
+On the 6th of November this year The Dogs Trust released their Christmas advert; A Dog is for life, not just for Christmas.
+As well as this thought-provoking advert, they also mentioned some scary statistics which reveals people need to think more about getting a pet before taking the plunge.
+Shockingly, The Dogs Trust received nearly 5,000 calls between the 26th of December 2017 to the 31st of January 2018, from members of the public wanting to hand over their dog.

 That’s 138 calls per day!!!